Home

 Raveon’s RavTrack GPS tracking system is the ideal golf cart tracking system to track golf-carts and golf course maintenance vehicles.
 Golf Cart Tracking

-RavTrack GPS tracking delivers helpful, real-time location information and displays it on a map image of your golf course.
+golf cart tracking systemRavTrack GPS tracking delivers helpful, real-time location information and displays it on a map image of your golf course.
 You can track the carts, mowers, trucks, and workers.
 You can see where you mowed each hour, day, or week.
-You can quickly locate carts to deliver food and beverages.Golf Cart GPS tracking
+You can quickly locate carts to deliver food and beverages.

 It also can detect potential theft or abuse of your carts and equipment.
 You can configure keep-out zones and many other rules to notify the ranger or security if a rule is violated.

-Because Raveon’s RavTrack system uses VHF and UHG licensed UHF radio frequencies, you can easily cover your whole course and have no monthly air-time fees.
-The RavTrack system is also available on the VHF MURS radio band, which is license-free.
+Because Raveon’s RavTrack system uses VHF and UHF licensed UHF radio frequencies, you can easily cover your whole course and have no monthly air-time fees.
+The RavTrack system is also available on the MURS radio band, which is license-free.
 It works where GSM radio-based systems don’t and because the airtime is free, your update-rate of cart position and status is the fastest in the industry.
 You can easily track 75 carts with 15-second update rates.

 RavTrack GPS tracking improves golf course operations by:

-1. Quickly locating specific carts, assets, employees, and vehicles.
+1. Quickly locating specific carts, assets, employees, and vehicles

 2. Track valuable assets (carts, trucks, cars, generators, trailers, mowers, security…)